clean-code-craft-tcq-2/assignments/tdd-add-func.md

 # Test-driven extensions

-Whether your legacy code has tests or not - you can still write the test for an extension of functionality.
+Make these extensions on your existing repository.
+By separating the extension, you can always write tests for an extension of functionality.

 Make sure you specify the responsibility of the extension.
 Be clear about the division of responsibilities between existing code and the extension.